angelikabm/sql-query-filtering/README.md

 <h1>🔍 SQL Query Filtering</h1>

 <h2>Project Description</h2>
-My organization is strengthening system security, and part of my role is to support security monitoring, investigate potential incidents, and assist with device updates when required.
-To accomplish these tasks, I used SQL queries with filtering conditions to analyze login activity and identify employee devices requiring updates.
-The following examples demonstrate how SQL filters were applied to security-related scenarios.
+My organization is working to make their system more secure.
+It is my job to ensure the system is safe, investigate all potential security issues, and update employee computers as needed.
+The following steps provide examples of how I used SQL with filters to perform security-related tasks.
 <br />

 <h2>Identifying After-Hours Failed Login Attempts</h2>